 You Don’t Need Much In The Beginning

-The startup cost when you first begin your lawn care business is relatively low.
-You need equipment and transportation, that’s it.
-Equipment can be bought, rented or you can use your own if you already have your own equipment.
-You need a pickup truck or a proper trailer in order to properly and safely haul your lawnmower.
+The startup cost for opening a lawn care business is relatively low.
+You only need equipment and a way to arrive at clients homes, and that’s it!
+Equipment can easily be purchased, rented, or you can use your home equipment.
+In order to safely haul your lawnmower, you might need a pickup truck or a proper trailer.

-In addition, many lawn care owners rely on employee management software to better manage daily business operations like time tracking, scheduling, workflows, and communication.
+In addition, many lawn care owners rely on employee management software to better manage daily business operations.
+This includes time tracking, scheduling, workflows, and communication.

 The Lawn Care Business Is Scalable

 At first, you start out by offering one service, like mowing lawns.
 And then you can gradually add on from there, like gardening, weeding, tree trimming, landscaping, and so on.
 There are numerous options available as you scale your lawn care business to match customer demand.

 “Once you start working in the field, pay attention to what services your clients are asking for most often.
 Avoid taking on any work that you can’t handle.”

 The quality of your service is key, therefore, ensure you aren’t taking on more than you can handle.
 This will allow you to always provide the best customer service so that you can snag repeat customers more easily and can receive referrals pretty quickly.